lbonn/quine-go/README.md

 quine.go
 --------

-A classic quine using escaping tricks and trying to be compact (no linejump).
+Simple quine, trying to be as compact as possible.
-Not very pretty though...
+Uses the '%q' format verb to avoid re-escaping the code by hand.

 quine64.go
 ----------